 One of the most famous Akitas in the world is Hachiko.
-Born in 1923, he was the beloved pet of Hidesaburou Ueno, a professor at Tokyo Imperial University.
+Born in 1923, this Akita was the beloved pet of Hidesaburou Ueno, a professor at Tokyo Imperial University.
 Inseparable, Hachiko accompanied him to the train station every morning, where he commuted for work; at the end of the day, he would also return to the same spot to greet his master, after which they would walk home together.
 Ultimately, the pair continued this daily routine for over a year, until Ueno unexpectedly passed away in 1925.

 Hoping to see the professor again, Hachiko continued to wait at the station for the next nine years and nine months.
 Tragically, after many years of waiting in vain, his body was found in 1935.
 Following his death, his remains were buried beside those of his beloved master in Tokyo.
 Today, Hachiko continues to live on as a symbol of loyalty.
 In his memory, a bronze statue has been built at the very spot where he waited for the professor at Shibuya Station.